cdap-guides/cdap-mapreduce-guide/README.rst

     }
   }

-The LogAnalyticsapplication defines a new `Stream <http://docs.cdap.io/cdap/current/en/dev-guide.html#streams>`_ to ingest the Apache access log events.
+The LogAnalytics application defines a new `Stream <http://docs.cdap.io/cdap/current/en/dev-guide.html#streams>`_ where Apache access logs are ingested to.

-The log events can be ingested into CDAP using a RESTful API.
+The log events can be ingested into CDAP stream.
 Once the data is ingested into the stream the events can be processed in real-time or batch.
 In our application, we will process the events in batch using the TopClientsMapReduce program and compute top10 client IPs in a specific time-range.